-The Curionópolis Iron Project comprises a 1,348-hectare license area, covering banded-massive iron formations with grades reaching over 60% iron, located within the Company's Curionópolis IOCG Project.
+The Curionópolis Iron Project comprises a 1,348-hectare license area, covering banded-massive iron formations and related colluvium and lateritic material with grades reaching over 60% iron, located within the Company's Curionópolis Copper-Gold Project.
 This property has been optioned to Vertical Mineração Ltda. ("Vertical"), a special purpose company owned by a group of Brazilian pig iron producers, under an agreement whereby Vertical will make cash payments and pay royalties of US\$1.50/ton on sales of granular iron ore and US\$0.75/ton on sales of fine-grained iron ore produced from the Project.
-The Brazilian Department of Mines has approved the Final Exploration Report, detailing resource calculations and preliminary economic studies for the 9roject.
-Work now continues on completion of environmental and engineering studies in order to apply for a full mining license.
+The Brazilian Department of Mines has approved the Final Exploration Report, detailing resource calculations and preliminary economic studies for the Project.
+However, these do not adhere to Canadian National Instrument 43-101 reporting standards and as such cannot be reported by the Company.